Raid on Yontan Airfield: Execution of the raid

-Among the first to engage the Japanese attackers was 1stLt Maynard Kelly who was working in the Yontan air traffic control tower that evening.
-Eventually, led by 1stLt Clark C. Campbell and Technical Sergeant Chandler M. Beasley from VMF(N)-542, the Marines on the field were able to organize a disciplined resistance and begin to engage the remaining Japanese commandos.
+Among the first to engage the Japanese attackers was 1st Lt Maynard Kelly who was working in the Yontan air traffic control tower that evening.
+Eventually, led by 1st Lt Clark C. Campbell and Technical Sergeant Chandler M. Beasley from VMF(N)-542, the Marines on the field were able to organize a disciplined resistance and begin to engage the remaining Japanese commandos.
 Fighting continued throughout the night into the early morning.
 The last of the Japanese attackers was killed at 1255 on May 25 about a quarter of a mile behind Marine Aircraft Group 31's headquarters building.
 After the raid, two Marines from the 8th Antiaircraft Artillery Battalion discovered a Japanese officer sleeping in the jungle near the airfield and shot him in the head for which they were court-martialed.
 One member of the raiding party survived and was able to make his way across the battlefield, reaching the Thirty-Second Army Headquarters (Okinawa) around June 12.

 During the raid, Lieutenant Colonel Marion Magruder, commanding officer of VMF(N)-533, was returning to the airfield leading a division of Grumman F6F Hellcats after conducting a combat air patrol.
 Magruder and his pilots landed on the field in the middle of the fighting.
 They skillfully avoided both friendly antiaircraft fire and small arms fire on the ground.
 The pilots then moved from foxhole to foxhole during the engagement looking after and encouraging Marines in the fight.

 Casualties

 In total, 69 Japanese bodies were recovered and buried on the airfield after the raid and no prisoners were taken.
+During the night, American anti-aircraft crews on Ie Shima and near Yontan Field recorded 27 aircraft destroyed, 2 aircraft probably destroyed, and 10 aircraft damaged.

 For the United States, four Marines were killed with another twenty-seven wounded.
-From the 2nd Marine Aircraft Wing, two Marines were killed and eighteen wounded 1stLt Maynard C. Kelley and TSgt Roderick J. Wogan were killed by small arms fire during the raid.
+From the 2nd Marine Aircraft Wing, two Marines were killed and eighteen wounded 1st Lt Maynard C. Kelley and Technical Sgt Roderick J. Wogan were killed by small arms fire during the raid.
 The 1st Provisional Antiaircraft Artillery Group had another two Marines killed with nine wounded in action.
 Corporal Lavate L. Aumiller and Private Nathaniel C. Collinsworth from the 16th AAA Battalion's searchlight battery were killed when a falling Japanese aircraft wing hit their position.

-1stLt Maynard C. Kelley was a pilot assigned to VMF(N)-533 serving in the control tower on Yontan Airfield on the evening of May 24.
+1st Lt Maynard C. Kelley was a pilot assigned to VMF(N)-533 serving in the control tower on Yontan Airfield on the evening of May 24.
 After witnessing the Japanese planes landing, Lt Kelley drove his jeep to the area and began engaging the enemy with his service revolver.
 He killed one of the attackers before withdrawing back to the control tower.
 From this exposed position in the tower he used his signal lamp to assist other Marines in identifying and engaging additional attackers on the field.
 Lt Kelley was killed by enemy small arms fire in the control tower.
 For his actions in defense of the airfield 1stLt Kelley was posthumously awarded the Navy Cross.